iqbalfn/admin/_posts/2016-02-11-model-methods.md

  *
  * @param string field The field to group by
  *
- * @return integer total rows or false.
+ * @return array field-total pair of the result
  */
 {% endhighlight %}